MCT-master/mct-master.github.io/_posts/Odyssey.md

 Odyssey is a Web Audio Api envisioned to immerse users into a misty jungle environment with sounds of music and nauture.
 Besides the jungle environemt, the application adds bits of fun providing sounds of domestic animals like dog, cat and a chicken.
 It may not give you a profound immersion into the environment at the moment though.
 But I am hopeful that user will enjoy and have fun playing with it.
 The application is written in HTML5 and javascript.
-The sounds are taken from freesound.org while the beautiful picture of the misty jungle has been borrowed from www.selfgrowth.info/WDF-13569.html.
+The sounds are taken from https:freesound.org while the beautiful picture of the misty jungle has been borrowed from www.selfgrowth.info/WDF-13569.html.

 The start button plays a jungle environt sound and fills in a jazz piece after around 10 seconds.
 Four buttons are provided which plays sounds of the animal followed by their name.
 Finally, the stop button ends the application.

-__Keywords:__ _Web Audio API, JavaScript, HTML5
+__Keywords:__ _Web Audio API_, JavaScript, HTML5

 ## Routing of Different Audio Nodes
 <figure>